SlevinKl/Slevinkl/README.md

 -->

 Hi guys👋, I'm Rayane 🤙

-🚀 I started learning to code @ Le Wagon in April 2022, which was the best decision of my life.
+-🚀 I started learning to code @ Le Wagon in April 2022, which was the best decision of my life.
 I love coding.

-🔭 I’m currently working on several projects
+-🔭 I’m currently working on several projects.

-🌱 I’m currently learning Ruby on Rails, HTML & CSS and also React 🔥 📫 How to reach me: moula.rayane@gmail.com
+-🌱 I’m currently learning Ruby on Rails, HTML & CSS and also React 🔥.

+-📫 How to reach me: moula.rayane@gmail.com